olivierschultz/time-use-survey/README.md

-# IGR 204 Visualization
+# European and American Time Use: How do people spend their time doing various activites such as paid work, household and family care...

 Nazha Bouchia, Ariane Manintchap, Stephane Rohmer, Olivier Schultz

-  Spring 2018

-## European and American Time Use: How do people spend their time doing various activites such as paid work, household and family care...

-### Abstract
+### Summary

 Access to data is increasing exponentially, yet our ability to analyze and make sense of them is limited.
 The goal of information visualization is to provide users with the tools necessary to visually explore, understand, and communicate complex data.